bghira/SimpleTuner/OPTIONS.md

                         issues, but if you are at that point of contention, it's possible that your GPU has too little RAM.
                         Default: 4.
+  --vae_cache_behaviour {recreate,sync}
+                        When a mismatched latent vector is detected, a scan will be initiated to locate inconsistencies and resolve them.
+The default setting 'recreate' will delete any inconsistent cache entries and rebuild it.
+                        Alternatively, 'sync' will update the bucket
+                        configuration so that the image is in a bucket that matches its latent size.
+The recommended behaviour is to use the default value and allow the cache to be recreated.
   --keep_vae_loaded     If set, will keep the VAE loaded in memory.
 This can
                         reduce disk churn, but consumes VRAM during the forward pass.